Please note: this post has been edited to reflect changes to certain credit card names, images, and earning structures.

 Chase’s cashback cards earn Ultimate Rewards.
 From there, you decide if how to convert them: cashback through statement credit or direct deposit.
 Or you can select gift cards or redeem them for travel.

-Consumer card-wise, the Chase Freedom Unlimited offers 3% cash back on every purchase (up to $20,000 spent) in the first year as a cardmember.
+Consumer card-wise, the Chase Freedom Unlimited offers a minimum 1.5% cash back on every purchase (up to $20,000 spent) in the first year as a cardmember.
 That’s worth up to $600 cashback.
 Beginning in year two, the earnings drop to 1.5% on each purchase.

 As for business cards, the Chase Ink Business Cash offers a nice selection of bonus category earnings.